SPAAM-community/wss-summer-school/docs/2022/resources.md

 # Resources

 This edition of the summerschool will feature heavy use of the command-line.
-We ask that you have access to a modern web browser, and/or a terminal system.

-## Accessing Compute Nodes
+However we will provide this to participants if they have a a modern web browser.

 ## GitHub account